Sponsored Links

 We head back into reviewing films while still stuck in 1975.
 Based on a short story of a dystopian futuristic world where Rollerball is the most popular and watched sport.
 No really, they care about sports in a dystopian future.
 Not surprised.

-Episode 324: Oscar talk: Post 2020 Oscars Wrap Up
+Episode 324: Oscar Talk: Post 2020 Oscars Wrap Up

 The Oscars just wrapped up and we discuss all the winners and losers.

-Episode 323: Oscar talk: Marriage Story (2019)
+Episode 323: Oscar Talk: Marriage Story (2019)

 The last Oscar film we review and both Scott and I watched it together.
 That was probably the best part.

-Episode 322: Oscar talk: The Irishman (2019)
+Episode 322: Oscar Talk: The Irishman (2019)

 We review The Irishman and discuss everything that they did right and wrong.
 Is the CGI to make everyone look young distracting?
 Is it too long?
 How does it compare to other Scorsese films?

-Episode 321: Oscar talk: 1917 (2019)
+Episode 321: Oscar Talk: 1917 (2019)

 Scott has never been into war films even though he liked Hacksaw Ridge.
 As good as that was, 1917 is an incredible piece of film making.
 Everything from the score to the cinematic landscapes.
 Scott didn't feel the same way.

-Episode 320: Oscar talk: JoJo Rabbit (2019)
+Episode 320: Oscar Talk: JoJo Rabbit (2019)

 JoJo Rabbit is funny, dramatic, tense and heartwarming.
 It really does have it all and we're happy it's being recognized.
 We look forward to everything Taika Waititi has up his sleeve next.

-Episode 319: Oscar talk: Little Women (2019)
+Episode 319: Oscar Talk: Little Women (2019)

 Little Women has been made no less than 20 times over the years in the form of movies, TV miniseries, silent film, Broadway and even Japanese Anime.
 It's an extremely well made film even though in the end it wasn’t for us.

-Episode 318: Oscar talk: Joker (2019)
+Episode 318: Oscar Talk: Joker (2019)

 Joker is a film that reaches masterpiece levels.
 From Joaquin Phoenix's surefire win for Best Actor to a very big possibility of a Best Picture win.
-We'll all for what pisses people off.
+We're all for what pisses people off.
 It would deserve the win.

-Episode 317: Oscar talk: Parasite (2019)
+Episode 317: Oscar Talk: Parasite (2019)

 The director said that if you can get past the one inch barrier of the subtitle you will be introduced to so many good films.
 One of the best films not only of this year but in a long time.
 We'd be elated if this won Best Picture.

-Episode 316: Oscar talk: Ford V Ferrari (2019)
+Episode 316: Oscar Talk: Ford V Ferrari (2019)

 While neither of us are very big into cars or car films, this one did have something to bring to the table.
 Other than that, we have no idea why it's nominated for Best Picture.
 Good but formulaic.

-Episode 315: Oscar talk: Once upon A Time In Hollywood (2019)
+Episode 315: Oscar Talk: Once Upon A Time In Hollywood (2019)

 Will Quentin Tarantino finally win Best Picture or even Best Director for Once Upon An Time In Hollywood?
 Whether he does or not, it's a solid film and worth watching.